 Related: Does Neem Oil Get Rid of Mosquitoes?

 Fungus Gnat Damage: What Damage Do Gnats Cause?

 It is interesting that adult fungus gnats are harmless.
 They don’t bother people, pets, or plants.

 Yet, fungus gnat larvae are a different issue.

 Fungus gnats prefer to deposit their eggs in two to three inches of damp soil.
-Inside a house, that type of environment is often found in potted plants.
+Inside a house, that type of environment is often found the potting mix of a potted plant.